 They’ll pair just as well with chinos as they will with jeans for lots of walking in Paris.

-8. Loafers or Leather Slip-Ons
+8. Loafers or Leather Slip-Ons for Dinners Out in Paris

 For evenings out, leave the boat shoes at home and pack a pair of suede loafers.
 They’re polished enough for a visit to a chic cocktail bar but won’t feel out of place for a mid-afternoon picnic in the park either.
+Or consider a classic pair of penny loafers.

 Paris spring weather can be unpredictable.
 A lightweight jacket like Octobre’s options are practical yet stylish layering pieces.
 Its tailored fit ensures you look sharp no matter what the forecast brings.

 This brand also makes great options.
+And Rails has so many stylish ones, too.

-10. Accessories
+10. Accessories for Men in Paris

 - Sunglasses: Keep it classic with tortoiseshell frames or a great pair of Ray Bans.